 - Victim Witness Division (3-4 positions): assist victims through the criminal justice process in an informative, supportive manner that enables them to be involved and provide input into the process.
 Advocates for crime victims within the court system.

-- Juvenile Court (1-2 positions): provide support to the investigators and attorneys by composing correspondence to juveniles eligible for the Diversion Program, maintaining Diversion case files, preparing the weekly docket and materials needed, and assisting with pre-trial preparations.
+- Juvenile Court (1 position): provide support to the investigators and attorneys by composing correspondence to juveniles eligible for the Diversion Program, maintaining Diversion case files, preparing the weekly docket and materials needed, and assisting with pre-trial preparations.